ConferencingSpeech/ConferencingSpeech2022/README.md

 * `data-sets`, this folder contains training and development test data-sets provied to the participant;
   * `Tencent Corpus`, this dataset  includes about 14,000 speech chinese speech clips with simulated (e.g. codecs, packet-loss, background noise) and live  conditions.
   * `NISQA Corpus`, the NISQA Corpus includes more than 14,000 speech samples with simulated (e.g. codecs, packet-loss, background noise) and live (e.g. mobile phone, Zoom, Skype, WhatsApp) conditions.
-  * `IU Bloomington Corpus`, there are 10,000 speech signals extracted from COSINE  and VOiCESdatasets, each truncated between 3 to 6 seconds long.
   * `PSTN Corpus`, there are about 80,000 speech clips through classic public switched telephone networks, each truncated 10 seconds long.
+  * `IU Bloomington Corpus`, there are 36,000 speech signals (18,000 each) extracted from COSINE and VOiCES datasets, each truncated between 3 to 6 seconds long.
+Note that the IU Bloomington corpus adopts ITU-R BS.1534 (MUSHRA) for subjective rating collection, which results in a score of 0-100 instead of 1-5.
+Thus, the IU Bloomington corpus will only be provided to participants as additional materials, and will NOT appear in this challenge as a training, development test, or evaluation test set.
+Participants can decide whether to use it according to their needs.

 # Requirements
 To install requirements install Anaconda and then use: